Machinations - The Atlas Nations System

 The Proximity Tax is designed to encourage people to spread out, setting up right outside massive towns like Telaria would have extremely high taxes

 One interesting thing about this system is that your plots can increase in value because another town buys a nearby plot.
-You can sell you plots back possible for more money than you paid for them!
+You can sell you plots back if you want to, possibly for more money than you paid for them!

 When you found a town, the town found price includes 9 plots (see /plot )